LaneLock

 This schedule is published in Section 4 of the Privacy Policy and constitutes LaneLock's written retention policy for purposes of 740 ILCS 14/15(a).

 Upon expiration of the applicable retention period, LaneLock destroys the biometric information using commercially reasonable measures that render the data unreadable and not reasonably recoverable.
-For digital records this consists of secure deletion from primary storage, secure overwrite of associated backups upon the next backup-rotation cycle, and revocation of any derived templates.
+For digital records this consists of secure deletion from primary storage and secure overwrite of associated backups upon the next backup-rotation cycle.
 LaneLock may retain a record past the schedule above only when reasonably required for an active litigation hold, an active regulatory inquiry, or an unresolved claim, and only for as long as that qualifying need persists.

 LaneLock discloses biometric information only: